After a tough twelve months, we are on the road to recovery. But truly bouncing back – it won’t just happen by chance.

 An additional $34 million will ensure our most vulnerable kids can access early childhood education and care.
 This funding will expand early intervention, and trial new and intensive support for children and their families.

-This Budget also delivers $7 million to strengthen youth participation and connection through projects including the Regional Presence Project in Swan Hill in Mallee region.
+This Budget also delivers $7 million to strengthen youth participation and connection through projects including the Latrobe Youth Space, Aboriginal youth mentoring programs and the Regional Presence Project in Morwell in the Gippsland region.

 Together, these investments are creating new jobs, and caring for Victorians.